khnshn/Experiencer/DEVDOCS.md

 - For ML policy, Experiencer downloads a trained TensorFlow binary classifier and consults with before sending a notification.
 If `prediction <= 0.5` is met a notification is not sent, otherwise it is.
 - Experiencer utilizes [TensorFlow.js](https://www.tensorflow.org/js) library to download the model, make inferences, and update the model.
 The downloaded model is updated based on the user behavior.
 All relevant logic can be found in [`/src/lib/gb/download_handler.js`](/src/lib/gb/download_handler.js), [`/src/lib/gb/tensoer_handler.js`](/src/lib/gb/tensoer_handler.js), and [`/src/js/app.js`](/src/js/app.js)
 - The feature processing for updating the TensorFlow model is handled in the `function preprocess_1x16(time_since_start,time_since_prev_beep,speed,prev_reaction_to_beep,current_pa)` function in [`/src/js/app.js`](/src/js/app.js).
-- The label of the feature vector produced above is 0 when a moment is opportune (meaning that the participant has not reacted to the last notification within `OPPORTUNE_WINDOW`) otherwise it is 1.
+- The label of the feature vector produced above is 0 when a moment is inopportune (meaning that the participant has not reacted to the last notification within `OPPORTUNE_WINDOW`) otherwise it is 1.
 - The network operations for sending the self-report and physiological data is handled in [`/src/lib/gb/webservice.js`](/src/lib/gb/webservice.js).
 Every `WIFI_INTERVAL` the webservice queues the data that is stored on the watch and transfers them to GameBus sequentially.
 Upon a successful transaction, the data is deleted from the watch.
 - All the data is stored on the watch using IndexedDB the operations of which are all handled in [`/src/lib/gb/webservice.js`](/src/lib/gb/webservice.js).
+- Experiencer relies on push notifications only for authentiaction purposes.
+The notifications for self-report are initiated from the app itself and not from a push server.
+That is to ensure that the app can function offline as well.
+This is crucial since it is not realistic to expect users to be online all the time.

 ## ✅ To Do